Wood burning and smoke control areas

 Burning wood and other solid fuels in the home is a major source of particulate matter pollution.

-If you have or are planning on purchasing an open fire or stove, or use bonfires, the following page should provide information on what rules and guidance you should follow.
+If you have or are planning on purchasing an open fire or stove, or use bonfires, please follow the rules and guidance below.

 Burning in the home

-Burn cleaner: Burn cleaner fuels such as smokeless, authorised fuels or dry, well-seasoned wood with low moisture content
+Burn cleaner fuels such as smokeless, authorised fuels or dry, well-seasoned wood with low moisture content.

-Burn better: Use efficient appliances, don’t shut off air or allow the temperature to drop, and service and clean them regularly
+Use efficient appliances, do not shut off air or allow the temperature to drop, and service and clean them regularly.

-Burn different: If possible, switch to a lower emitting heating source like radiators
+If possible, switch to a lower emitting heating source, like radiators.

-For more information and advice on wood burning, see the Environment Centre website or contact cleanair@environmentcentre.com
+For more information and advice on wood burning, visit the Environment Centre or contact cleanair@environmentcentre.com.

 Do you burn wood in your home?